shervinea/cheatsheet-translation/it/cs-229-probability.md

 **40. Independence ― Two random variables X and Y are said to be independent if we have:**

-&#10230; Indipendenza― Due variabili aleatorie X e Y si dicono indipendenti se:
+&#10230; Indipendenza ― Due variabili aleatorie X e Y si dicono indipendenti se:

 <br>